Protect Duty – are you prepared?

 Requirements

-Organisations that fall into the scope of the Protect Duty will be required to:
+Organisations that fall into the scope of Martyn’s Law will be required to:

 • Use available information and guidance provided by the Government (including the police) to consider terrorist threats to the public and staff at locations they own or operate.